Return to Our School

 Orla shows perseverance with all tasks, and is always on hand to help her peers.
 Thank you Orla for being a true inspiration to us all!

-Aaliyah in Year 4 has been presented with the 25th February 2022 Manland Award for showing great determination and resilience in swimming!
+Aaliyah has shown great determination and resilience in swimming!

 Aaliyah has put in so much effort in the last couple of weeks and it is clear that her confidence and aspirations are growing.
 She is an inspiration to all those in her group!
 Well done Aaliyah.